Ryuga-Mvp/Dev/README.md

 **Training data:** Synthetic claim records, with ~15% labelled as fraudulent using the same rule patterns.

-**Implementation:** scikit-learn IsolationForest → `fraud_model.pkl` → served via Flask at `/score-fraud`
+**Implementation:** scikit-learn IsolationForest → `fraud_model.pkl` → served via Flask/FastAPI at `/score-fraud` → called via REST from Spring Boot backend

 ---

 ### 3. Predictive Disruption Nudge

 Using the OpenWeatherMap 7-day forecast API, a scheduled job checks if high rainfall or heat is expected in any active zone.
 Workers without active coverage receive a push notification 3 days in advance.
-This is not ML — it is a cron job — but it demonstrates proactive UX that traditional insurance never offers.
+This is not ML — it is a scheduled Spring `@Scheduled` task — but it demonstrates proactive UX that traditional insurance never offers.

 ---